NCAS-CMS/cfa-conventions/source/cfa.md

   fill its position in the aggregated data.
 In this case, it is up to application programs to choose the version of the fragment that it finds most preferable.
 If a fragment has fewer versions than others then the trailing dimension must be padded with missing values.
-When a fragment is stored in the parent file alternative fragments in external files are not allowed, so the extra trailing dimension for such a fragment must always be completely filled with missing values.

 * Fragments stored in the parent file are be represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
+Alternative versions of the fragments are not allowed in this case, so if there is a trailing dimension then it must be padded with missing values.

-If there is a trailing dimension then it must be padded with missing values.
+* Fragments that have no external files nor exist in the parent file are indicated by a missing value in conjunction with a missing value in the corresponding location of the `address` variable.
+If there is a trailing dimension then it must be padded with missing values for both variables.

 `format`

 * For each fragment, identifies the format of the file in which it is